mrfdev/CMI/Resources/FAQ/cmi-running-1.18.2.md

 - Keep the existing `plugins/CMILib/` folder, do not delete it.

-- If you don't have the cmilib folder, don't worry, CMI will create it for you.
+- If you don't have the CMILib folder, don't worry, CMI will create it for you.

-- If you have the old CMI Lib version, don't worry, CMI will auto-upgrade it, and we will clean up after.
+- If you have the old CMILib version, don't worry, CMI will auto-upgrade it, and we will clean up after.

 - Remove the old CMI `.jar` you're using from the plugins/ directory.